Q: #66. Is it ok for Christians to live together if they aren't having sex?

 Third, you are tempting God.
 When you put yourself in this situation, and then say to God "God help me not to give into the temptation to have sex," it is quite unlikely you will get the help you seek.
 Trying to ask for God's help, after disobeying what you should have done in the first place to avoid the situation is tempting God, and this is sin (Deut 6:16)(Mt 4:7)(Lk 4:12).

-because they claim to be followers of Christ, but just go ahead and sin
+1. You may reinforce to the non-Christian that all Christians are hypocrites because they claim to be followers of Christ, but then go ahead and sin without caring.

 but since they see YOU doing it and know you are a Christian, they may come